|Deletions are marked like this.||Additions are marked like this.|

 Manage your account here: https://cs.stanford.edu/pedit.

-- You need an Infolab account to access some Infolab machines.
+- You need an Infolab account to access Infolab machines.

-- These are the computers that host the data and do computation.
+- These are your primary working machines that hoes the data and do computation.

 Contact e-mail for the system administration: firstname.lastname@example.org.